PaulDanPhillips/BoBaFor/README.md

 * You will edit the Sim1.yaml file from the example directory.
 1. **Predictor**
-    * The absolute path to your genetic feature matrix will take the place of """balanced_features/Strongest_Sim1.txt"""
+    * The absolute or relative path to your genetic feature matrix will take the place of """balanced_features/Strongest_Sim1.txt"""
     * /path/to/data/features.txt
 2. **Response**
-    * The absolute path to your response phenotype vector will take the place of """balanced_responses/Sim1.txt""" /path/to/daata/response.txt
+    * The absolute or relative path to your response phenotype vector will take the place of """balanced_responses/Sim1.txt"""
+    /path/to/daata/response.txt
 3. ***chi2Correct**
-    * The user need to decide if they want to the chi2 prefilter step to be corrected via false-discovery-rate or not (only True or False)
+    * The user need to decie if they want to the chi2 prefilter step to be corrected via false-discovery-rate or not (only True or False)
     * True/False
 4. **FDRchi2Thresh**
     * The user needs to decide what the FDR chi2 threshold is for removing genetic features based on this chi2 test is.